rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

   KEY_STATE_ROTATED = 3;
 }

-// WrappedKey wraps a PrivateKey using an asymmetric keypair. message WrappedKey {
+// RecordingEncryptionKey represents an asymmetric encryption key pair usable
+// during recording encryption and decryption. message RecordingEncryptionKey {
-  // RecordingEncryptionPair is the asymmetric keypair used to wrap the
+  // The asymmetric keypair used to wrap the age file key.
+Expected to be RSA. types.EncryptionKeyPair key_pair = 1;
-  // private key.
-Expected to be RSA. types.EncryptionKeyPair recording_encryption_pair = 1;
+  // The public RSA key used for encrypting private key material to be imported
-  // KeyEncryptionPair is the asymmetric keypair used with age to encrypt
-  // and decrypt filekeys.
+  // by a keystore backend.
-  types.EncryptionKeyPair key_encryption_pair = 2;
+  bytes import_key = 2;
-  // State represents whether the WrappedKey is rotating or not KeyState state = 3;
+  // Represents whether the RecordingEncryptionKey is rotating or not KeyState state = 3;
 }

-// KeySet contains the list of active and rotated WrappedKeys for a
-// given usage.
-message KeySet {
-  // AciveKeys is a list of active, wrapped X25519 private keys.
-There should
-  // be at most one wrapped key per auth server using the
-  // SessionRecordingConfigV2 resource unless keys are being rotated. repeated WrappedKey active_keys = 1;
-}

 // RecordingEncryptionSpec contains the active key set for encrypted
 // session recording.
 message RecordingEncryptionSpec {
+  // The list of active recording encryption keys currently configured for the
+  // cluster.
-  KeySet key_set = 1;
+  repeated RecordingEncryptionKey active_keys = 1;
 }

-// RecordingEncryptionStatus contains the status of the RecordingEncryption resource. message RecordingEncryptionStatus {}
+// RecordingEncryptionStatus contains the status of the RecordingEncryption
+// resource.
+message RecordingEncryptionStatus {}

 // RecordingEncryption contains cluster state for encrypted session recordings.